stanfordpython/python-assignments/assign1/README.md

 That is, `encrypt_caesar("")` should return `""` (the empty string) and `encrypt_caesar("F1RST P0ST")` should return `"I1UVW S0VW"` (where the letters have been encrypted by the numbers, and the space, have been left unchanged).

+There are two ways to test your ciphers.

-You should test your ciphers using the interactive interpreter:
+Your primary method of debugging should be using the interactive interpreter:

 ```
 (cs41-env) $ ipython -i crypto.py